Circassians in Syria: Geographic distribution

 Prior to the 1967 War, about half of the Circassian population lived in the Quneitra Governorate, inhabiting 11 villages and the major town of Quneitra.
 The latter, which had a significant Circassian population, was depopulated during the war and although it is under Syrian control, it has not been resettled.
 Circassian-dominated villages included Jawziah, Khishniyyah, Ayn Ziwan, Salmaniyah, Mumsiyah, Mansura, Faham, Mudariyah, Ramthaniya, Bariqa and Beer Ajam.
 Only the latter two have been repopulated, most of the remainder are located in the Israeli-occupied part of the territory.
 Displaced Circassians continue to claim their lands and homes in the Golan Heights.

 Many Circassians have relocated to Damascus after being displaced from the Golan in the 1967 War.
 Most settled in the Rukn al-Din district of the city, where they form the majority of the residents.
 The main Circassian population center in the area outside Damascus is the village of Marj al-Sultan, 15 kilometers to the city's east.
 But all Circassians had to leave this village during the Syrian civil war as it was totally destroyed in 2016.
 Others had previously moved to the Caucasus after the fall of the Soviet Union.

 Aleppo city is another major center, in addition to the nearby town of Khanasir from which many of Aleppo's Circassians had emigrated from.
 Manbij, northeast of Aleppo, also contains a significant Circassian community.
-In 1970 the Circassian population in Khanasir and Manbij was 2,500 and 1,500, respectively.
+In 1970, the Circassian population in Khanasir and Manbij was 2,500 and 1,500, respectively.
 Khanasir had been reestablished by Circassian immigrants from Manbij at the turn of the 20th century.

 Circassians also reside in seven villages in the Homs Governorate and two in the Hama Governorate in addition to the city of Homs itself.
 These villages are mostly situated north or east of Homs along the edge of the Syrian Desert and along the eastern banks of the Orontes River.
-They are Deir Ful, Ayn al-Niser, Abu Hamama, Murayj al-Durr, Asilah, Anzat, Tell Amri, Tell Sinan, Tell Ady and Telil.
+They are Deir Ful, Ayn al-Niser, Abu Hamamah, Murayj al-Durr, Asiliyah, Anzat, Tell Amri, Tell Sinan, Tell Ady and Telil.
 The last village is located west of Homs, near Houla.

 Notable people

-Notable Syrian citizens of either full or partial Circassian ancestry include:
+Notable Syrian citizens of Circassian ancestry include: